chrisnoonan98675/site/xl-release/concept/logging-in-xl-release.markdown

 It is possible to change the logging behavior (for example, to write log output to a file or to log output from a specific source).

 XL Release uses [Logback](http://logback.qos.ch/) as logging technology.
 The Logback configuration is stored in `XL_RELEASE_SERVER_HOME/conf/logback.xml`.

-For detailed information about the `logback.xml` file, please refer to the [Logback documentation](http://logback.qos.ch/manual/).
+For detailed information about the `logback.xml` file, refer to the [Logback documentation](http://logback.qos.ch/manual/).

 This is a sample `logback.xml` file: